Wacjob/PythonGameDice/README.md

 This README file will be updated with documentation as I build the program.

+(28April20)
-(28April20) - Experimenting with Github.
-Learning branches and trying it all out
+Experimenting with Github by learning branches and trying it all out.

-            - Adding Command line code for dice in Python
+Adding Command line code for dice in Python.